sofathitesh/doconce/doc/demos/quickref/quickref.md

  * Many output formats are so primitive that heading and column alignment have no effect.

-### Labels, References, Citations, and Index
+### Labels and References

-The notion of labels, references, citations, and an index is adopted from LaTeX with a very similar syntax.
+The notion of labels and references (as well as bibliography and index) is adopted from LaTeX with a very similar syntax.
 As in LaTeX, a label can be inserted anywhere, using the syntax